tale2026/quinoa-sclerotinia-resistance-gwas/README.md

 https://genomevolution.org/coge/GenomeInfo.pl?gid=60716

 Reference-genome publication:
-Rey et al. (2023)
+Rey, E., Maughan, P. J., Maumus, F., Lewis, D., Wilson, L., Fuller, J., Schmöckel, S. M., Jellen, E. N., Tester, M., & Jarvis, D. E. (2023).
+A chromosome-scale assembly of the quinoa genome provides insights into the structure and dynamics of its subgenomes.
+Communications Biology, 6(1), 1263.

-The raw sequencing reads and reference-genome files are not duplicated in this Zenodo record.
+The raw sequencing reads and reference-genome files are not duplicated in the Zenodo record.
 They remain available through their original repositories.

 4. FILE DESCRIPTIONS
 -------------------------------------------------------------------------------

-README.txt
-    Description of the dataset, file contents, provenance, and analysis workflow.

 phenotypic_data.xlsx
     Processed phenotypic data used in the statistical analyses.